robotics-upo/OCELLIMAV-Project/README.md

 OCELLIMAV Project data and scripts

 ## Information
 This proyect contains OCELLIMAV Proyect data and scripts.
 This proyect was partially supported by MINECO (Spain) grant OCELLIMAV (TEC-61708-EXP).
-For more information about this work please check paper *Bioinspired Vision-Only Attitude Rate Estimation Using Machine-Learning* by M.Mérida-Floriano, F.Caballero, D.García-Morales, L.Casares and L.Merino, submmited to...
+For more information about this work please check paper:

+*Bioinspired Vision-Only Attitude Rate Estimation Using Machine-Learning* by M.Mérida-Floriano, F.Caballero, D.García-Morales, L.Casares and L.Merino, submmited to the 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2018)

 Data processing was compute with Numpy and OpenCV.
 Convolutional Neural Network was trained and tested using Keras2.0 with Theano backend.

 ## Structure and contents:
-In folders you will find data and scripts to reproduce our experiments and results.
+In the folders you will find data and scripts to reproduce our experiments and results.
 About folders and its contents:

 ### ./data:
 Experiments data recorded.
 Contains 20 processed experiment sets in `.npz` format and a README file where data structure is explained.